Then think about why you value that rep more than any other and what makes them so good during the sales process.

-Is it because they’re always closing big deals?
+Are they always closing big deals?

 If you answered yes to the second question, your star rep probably has some A-game soft skills.

 Communication skills can be taught.
 Most skills gaps can be overcome.

 The first step to doing that is understanding what soft skills are.